 As described under Principle 5 (Collateral), Members may satisfy a portion of their required Clearing Fund deposit through the pledge of Eligible Clearing Fund Securities.
-The Eligible Clearing Fund Securities are held at FICC's clearing bank.
+The Eligible Clearing Fund Securities are held at FICC's clearing bank and Eligible Clearing Fund Securities that are deposited to satisfy Segregated

-79 The Investment Policy addresses the investment of funds of DTCC's clearing agency subsidiaries, including NSCC, FICC and DTC.
+81 The Investment Policy addresses the investment of funds of DTCC's clearing agency subsidiaries, including NSCC, FICC and DTC.
 FICC rule filings and Advance Notices are available on the SEC website and the DTCC website and are published in the Federal Register.